Susan Loy

-Susan Loy (born February 26, 1951) is an American artist, calligrapher, and author best known for her "Literary Calligraphy" watercolor paintings of the Language of Flowers and the White House Easter Egg Roll.
+Susan Loy (born February 26, 1951) is a North American artist, calligrapher, and author best known for her "Literary Calligraphy" watercolor paintings of the Language of Flowers and the White House Easter Egg Roll.
 These paintings combine hand-lettered classic quotations from William Shakespeare, Emily Dickinson, Biblical sources, etc. with finely-rendered illustration done with steel pens and brushes.

 Education

 Loy was a 1969 graduate of Midpark High School in Middleburg Heights, Ohio.
-She graduated in American Studies from Miami University in Oxford, Ohio.
+She graduated in American Studies from Miami University in Oxford, Ohio, in 1973.
 Her art was included in an exhibit at the Miami University Dolibois European Center in 2018.